mattmlz/wordpress-climate/wp-content/plugins/ml-slider/readme.txt

 * Initial version

 == Upgrade Notice ==
-* 3.10.1 : This version fixes various bugs and issues reported by users.
+* 3.10.2 : Upgrade now if your captions disappeared using NivoSlider